maiisthebest/learn-github-copilot/README.md

 ## My closing thoughts on using GitHub Copilot

 I have a lot of thoughts and opinions about Copilot.
 However, I will refrain from listing them here so you do not get _spoilers_ and can try Copilot without any bias.
-I will add a link to my blog that I wrote about my opinions.
-Stay tuned!!!
+Here is [my blog](https://medium.com/@mai_isthebestbest/can-github-copilot-be-my-ai-pair-programmer-890335b5181) that I wrote about my opinions.
+Happy reading!